larissayasmim/population-c/README.md

 <br>

 ## :memo: &nbsp;&nbsp; Brief
-<p>based on a population of n llamas which per year are born n/3 new and n/4 die, the program<br>determines how long it takes to reach a certain size.
+<p>Based on a population of n llamas which per year are born n/3 new and n/4 die, the program<br>determines how long it takes to reach a certain size.
 Calculating the number of years required <br>for it to grow from initial size to final size.
-For this, it asks the user for an initial population size <br>(greater than nine) and a final size (greater than or equal to the initial population size).</p>
+For this, it asks the user for an initial population size <br>(greater than or equal nine) and a final size (greater than or equal to the initial population size).</p>

 <br>